-Frequency table indicates how many samples fall into each individual category or numeric value within the selected variable columns.
-Under the Frequency Table drop-down menu is the following option:
+A frequency table indicates how many samples fall into each individual category or numeric value within the selected variable columns.
+Under the Frequency Table dropdown menu is the following option:

-Herein Frequency Table (All Columns)
+Frequency Table (All Columns)

 Display frequency tables for all of the columns in the dataset.